rokj/bitcoin_dealer/README.md

 * Start webserver in bitcoin_dealer's folder like: python manage.py runserver 8000
 * Goto http://127.0.0.1:8000/admin/ and trade.
 * (optional) you can set crontab script for checking if bitcoin_dealer is running.
 If not, you get an email.
 See bin/bitcoin_dealer.sh.
-You can add something like */15 * * * * /programs/bitcoin_dealer/bin/bitcoin_dealer.sh to crontab.
+You can add something like */15 * * * * /programs/bitcoin_dealer/bin/bitcoin_dealer.sh to crontab for 15 minutes checking.

 Screenshots
 -----------